Norwich is going to be on telly.

 In the Theatre

-Finally, Henry’s VII’s six wives have decided to put their differences aside and write a musical.
+Finally, Henry’s VIII’s six wives have decided to put their differences aside and write a musical.

 Well, sort of.